BRUTALISM/BRU-9/README.md

 Windows.
 Further, if the release command is run from a OS X machine, a DMG file will be created.

-To create the release directories:
+To create the release on OS X:

+    grunt cljsbuild-once
+    grunt prepare-release
-    grunt release
+    grunt release-mac --force

 This will create the directories in the `builds` folder.